Flaws in Lyme Disease Clinical Trials: ALDF Article Critiqued

-Dr. Baker, director of the American Lyme Disease Foundation, who was responsible for overseeing The National Institute of Allergy and Infectious Diseases’ (NIAID) Lyme disease program, wrote in his article, “The results of 5 placebo-controlled clinical trials on the efficacy of extended antibiotic therapy for the treatment of post-Lyme disease symptoms provided no evidence of a persistent infection by culture and/or other laboratory tests, and showed no significant lessening of symptoms, which one would expect to occur if symptoms were caused by a persistent infection.”¹
+Dr. Phillip Baker, former director of the American Lyme Disease Foundation and former overseer of the National Institute of Allergy and Infectious Diseases’ (NIAID) Lyme disease program, wrote that “the results of five placebo-controlled clinical trials on the efficacy of extended antibiotic therapy for the treatment of post-Lyme disease symptoms provided no evidence of a persistent infection by culture and/or other laboratory tests and showed no significant lessening of symptoms.”1

 Read more: At least 50% of patients with Lyme neuroborreliosis remain ill years after treatment

-Editor’s Note: Lyme disease treatment should not be based on results from flawed clinical trials.
+Editor’s Note: Lyme disease treatment decisions should not rely solely on results from small or methodologically limited clinical trials.

 Related Articles: